 What are the 4 rules of HIPAA?

+There are four rules that define much of the information in the HIPAA.
 The four rules of HIPAA are The Privacy Rule, The Security Rule, The Breach Notification Rule, and The Omnibus Rule.
-Furthermore, these rules are regulated by the Department of Health and Human Services (HHS) and enforced by the Office for Civil Rights.
+These rules are regulated by the Department of Health and Human Services and enforced by the Office for Civil Rights.

 The Privacy Rule

-Moreover, the Privacy Rule implemented the PHI/ePHI safeguards of the Patients’ right to access PHI/ePHI and the Minimum Necessary Rule.
+The Privacy Rule implemented the PHI/ePHI safeguards of a patient’s right to access PHI/ePHI and the Minimum Necessary Rule.

-Furthermore, the patients’ right to access PHI/ePHI gives them the rights to obtain a copy of their health records.
-In addition, to examine their health records.
-Moreover, the can request corrections if necessary
+The patient’s right to access PHI/ePHI gives them the right to obtain a copy of their health records, as well as to examine their health records.
+Furthermore, they can request corrections if necessary

 The Security Rule

-Secondly, the Security Rule deals with ePHI and consists of administrative safeguards, physical safeguards, technical safeguards, and risk assessment (Accountable).
+The Security Rule deals with ePHI and consists of administrative safeguards, physical safeguards, technical safeguards, and risk assessment.

-1. Furthermore, administrative safeguards involve roles and responsibilities, documentation processes, data maintenance, and training requirements
+1. Administrative safeguards involve roles and responsibilities, documentation processes, data maintenance, and training requirements

-2. In addition, physical safeguards encompass access control systems, security systems, and policies about access to ePHI from mobile devices
+2. Physical safeguards encompass access control systems, security systems, and policies about access to ePHI from mobile devices

-3. However, technical safeguards incorporate technology and policies that protect PHI from unauthorized access
+3. Technical safeguards incorporate technology and policies that protect PHI from unauthorized access

 The Breach Notification Rule

-Thirdly, the Breach Notification Rule affects business entities.
-Therefore, they are required to notify affected individuals within 60 days of a breach.
-However, they must also notify HHS and the media if it’s severe (Accountable).
+The Breach Notification Rule affects business entities.
+According to this rule, they are required to notify affected individuals within 60 days of an information breach.
+However, they must also notify HHS and the media if the breach is severe.

 The Omnibus Rule

-Lastly, the Omnibus Rule from 2012 updates all previous rules (Accountable).
+The Omnibus Rule from 2012 updates all previous rules.
 Moreover, business associates are now liable for compliance, which is enforced by the Office for Civil Rights.
 However, unauthorized use or sharing of any kind is a breach.

 Key Dates in HIPAA History